ibm-cloud-docs/vpc/hello-world-vpc.md

 ```
 {: pre}

+For Windows images, make sure the security group associated with the instance allows inbound and outbound Remote Desktop Protocol traffic (TCP port 3389).
+{: tip}

 ## Create a floating IP address for the instance
 {: #create-floating-ip-address-cli}

-Create a floating IP address to enable your instance to be reachable from the internet.
+Create a floating IP address if you want your instance to be reachable from the internet.

 ```
 ibmcloud is floating-ip-reserve my-fip --nic-id $nic